 Growing potatoes in mulch do not require digging as other methods would.

-You will require to loosen the soil, a couple of inches, in the garden and place some compost in it.
+You will have to loosen the soil, a couple of inches, in the garden and place some compost in it.
 You should also add some fertilizer.

 Lay the potatoes in the soil, around 12 inches apart from each other, then cover the potatoes with some organic mulch.
 These might be pine needles, shredded leaves, sawdust, leaf mold, and more.

-Continue to add mulch as the plants grow, every 2 weeks.
+Continue to add mulch as the plants grow, every two weeks.